-Children are viewed as unique individuals.
-The teacher focuses on teaching each child according to their own strengths, unlike in same-grade classrooms that often expect all children to be at the same place at the same time with regard to ability.
-Students learn at their own pace, rather than being taught skills that they are not ready for or that they have already mastered.
+At Rivendell, children are viewed as unique individuals.
+Teachers focus on teaching each child according to their own strengths, unlike in same-grade classrooms, that often expect all children to be at the same place at the same time with regard to ability.
+Students learn at their own pace, rather than being taught skills that they are not ready for, or that they have already mastered.
 The focus becomes the child’s learning rather than the adult’s teaching.
-Children are invited to take charge of their learning, by having more opportunities for choices.
+Children are invited to take charge of their learning and are given more opportunities to choose what they'll work on.
 This sense of “ownership” and self-direction is the foundation for lifelong learning.

 Students benefit from peer learning.

-Children learn diverse social skills and tend to cooperate more than compete.
+Children learn diverse social skills and tend to cooperate rather than compete.

-Classrooms become caring communities that help children socially as well as academically.
+Multi-age classrooms are caring communities that help children socially as well as academically.
 Students learn skills in an integrated, authentic context, rather than in isolation.
-In essence, multiage classrooms better reflect the natural groupings in society - in our neighborhoods and communities - and provide more opportunities for the exchange of ideas and experiences.
+In essence, multi-age classrooms better reflect the natural groupings in society - in our neighborhoods and communities - and provide more opportunities for the exchange of ideas and experiences.
 Children are more likely to cooperate than compete.
 The spirit of cooperation and caring makes it possible for children to help each other as individuals, rather than see each other as competitors.

-Children tend to have a positive outlook towards themselves and school.
+Children tend to have a positive outlook toward themselves and school.

 As we watch children learn to grow at Rivendell, we see these benefits of our multi-age classrooms in action every day.
 We are happy to know that Rivendell kids are getting the foundation they need to become happy, well-adjusted individuals later in life.